 That is all there is to updating the WordPress core: once it has finished the update process, you will be running the latest version.
 However, before you relax, there are a couple of final tasks you need to perform:

 - Reactivate Caching Plugins – If you deactivated any caching plugins when preparing for the update, now is the time to reactivate them.
 WordPress updates often deliver performance improvements but if you forget to reactivate your caching plugins you will be unlikely to notice any improvements.

-- Test Your Website – When a major WordPress update is released, it is a good idea to apply it to a local copy of your site in a staging environment before you update your live site.
+- Test Your Website – When a major WordPress update is released, it is a good idea to apply it to a copy of your site in a staging environment before you update your live site.
 With minor WordPress updates, it is usually safe to push them straight to your live server although you may wish to use a staging environment for all updates to be on the safe side.
 In either case, spend a while browsing your site after completing the update, to make sure that everything is working as it should.

 Assuming that you find nothing wrong, you have now completed your WordPress update and can relax.
 In the next section, we take a quick look at the manual updating process for those who may prefer this option.

 How to Update WordPress Manually

 Some people simply prefer the manual option as they like to maintain complete control over the whole process, while others may run into difficulties with the dashboard updater and need an alternative.
 If you find yourself wanting or needing to perform a manual update using an FTP client, the procedure is as follows: